git-cola/git-cola/share/doc/git-cola/git-cola.rst

             - foo

 Current branch will display a star icon.
-If current branch has commits ahead/behind it will display an up/down arrow with it's number.
+If current branch has commits ahead/behind it will display an up/down arrow with its number.

 Actions
 -------